applied-meta-omics-ethz-2023/metagenomics-workshop/README.md

 ```

-5. If you're completed steps 0-4, you are ready for the workshop.
-In person we will get started with [Module 1!](https://github.com/applied-meta-omics-ethz-2023/metagenomics-workshop/tree/main/module-1)
+6. If you're completed all the steps above, you are ready to go.
+We will get started with [Module 1!](https://github.com/applied-meta-omics-ethz-2023/metagenomics-workshop/tree/main/module-1)